jessicarush/javascript-notes/operators.md

 else {
   nom = 'Stranger';
 }

 // could be shortened to:
 let nom = username || 'Stranger';
 ```

 This concept is also referred to as short-circuit evaluation.
+Remember that logical operators are processed from left to right and processing will stop as soon as there is a result.
+Since we know that with the `||` operator, if the first condition is `true` then it doesn't need to check the rest, programmers will often put the code *most likely to return true first*.
+Similarly with the `&&` operator, to place anything likely to be `false` first.